Blog Posts

 Golden Ultra – ‘Full Pint’

-The Golden Ultra – A 3 day day stage race with the options of a longer distance ‘Full Pint’, a shorter distance ‘Half Pint’ or a 120km ultra (new for 2019).
+The Golden Ultra – 3 day day stage race with the options of a longer distance "Full Pint", a shorter distance "Half Pint" or, a 120km ultra (new for 2019).
 Participants can enter the 3 day stage race or, they can pick and choose their own events.

 Read more »